-Year on the Edge is a photography exhibit featuring the diversity of nature over all four seasons at the Richard and Lucile Durrell Edge of Appalachia Preserve.
-It features work by photographers Rick Conner and TJ Vissing.
+Year on the Edge is an exhibition exploring the beauty of all seasons at the Richard and Lucile Durrell Edge of Appalachia Preserve – featuring works by photographers Rick Conner and TJ Vissing.

-The exhibit will be showcased at the Cincinnati Museum Center from March 1, 2019 – June 9, 2019 in the Mallory Gallery at Union Terminal, which is a free public venue.
+The exhibition will be showcased at the Cincinnati Museum Center from March 1, 2019 – July 7, 2019 in the Mallory Gallery at Union Terminal, which is a free public venue.

-For more information, please visit Cincinnati Museum Center.
+For more information on the exhibition, please visit Cincinnati Museum Center.

 The Edge of Appalachia Preserve is co-owned and managed by The Nature Conservancy and Cincinnati Museum Center.
 Located 75 miles east of Cincinnati, the 20,000-acre preserve is Ohio’s largest privately protected natural area and features 10 miles of hiking trails.